wh-alice/mig_visualstudio/vs/misc/how-to--select-a-control-using-the-keyboard--in-coded-ui-tests.md

 ---
-title: "How to: Select a Control Using the Keyboard  in Coded UI Tests | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Select a Control Using the Keyboard  in Coded UI Tests" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"